-The TPS54388C-Q1 device implements a cycle-by-cycle current limit.
+The TPS57114C-Q1 device implements a cycle-by-cycle current limit.
 During each switching cycle, the device compares a voltage derived from the high-side switch current to the voltage on the COMP pin.
 When the instantaneous switch-current voltage intersects the COMP voltage, the high-side switch turns off.
 During overcurrent conditions that pull the output voltage low, the error amplifier responds by driving the COMP pin high, increasing the switch current.
-An internal clamp on the error-amplifier output functions as a switch-current limit.
+There is an internal clamp on the error-amplifier output.
+This clamp functions as a switch-current limit.